 One of our main goals is for contact to be maintained between all children and young people in care and their birth family.
 Foster carers are often in contact with the parents of the child in care, and all are involved in decisions and planning.

-Foster Care resources - see our quarterly newsletter for foster carers, the Foster Carer Resource guide, fact sheets and other related resources for foster carers.
+Foster Care resources - see our quarterly newsletter for foster carers, the Foster Carer Resource guide, fact sheets and other practical information for carers to support you.